pyxem/kikuchipy/doc/source/visualizing_patterns.rst

     Example of a standard navigator map.

-However, any :py:class:`~hyperspy.signal.BaseSignal` object with a two-dimensional ``signal_shape`` corresponding to the scan ``navigation_shape`` can be passed in to the ``navgiator`` parameter in :py:meth:`~hyperspy.signal.BaseSignal.plot`, including a virtual image showing diffraction contrast, any quality metric map, or an orientation map or a phase map.
+However, any :class:`~hyperspy.signal.BaseSignal` object with a two-dimensional ``signal_shape`` corresponding to the scan ``navigation_shape`` can be passed in to the ``navgiator`` parameter in :meth:`~hyperspy.signal.BaseSignal.plot`, including a virtual image showing diffraction contrast, any quality metric map, or an orientation map or a phase map.